dcao/babble/POPL23.md

-# Babble POPL 2023 Artifact
+# `babble` POPL 2023 Artifact

 This is the artifact for paper #94,
- "babble: Learning Better Abstractions with E-Graphs and Anti-Unification".
+ "`babble`: Learning Better Abstractions with E-Graphs and Anti-Unification".

 # Claims

-TODO
+This artifact validates the following quantitative claims.

+1. `babble` achieves better compression ratios than DreamCoder on the DreamCoder benchmarks, and it does so much faster than DreamCoder.
+(Figure 11)
+2. `babble` acheives better compression when given domain-specific equivalences.
+(Figure 11)
+3. `babble` can compress the larger CogSci benchmark suite as claimed in Table 2.

 # Installation